rehierl/html-outliner/tests/tests-basic/readme.md

-A set of basic tests with sectioning elements that contain only heading elements, but no inner sectioning elements.
+A set of basic tests using starting nodes that contain only heading elements, but no further inner sectioning elements.